JacksonKuo/blog/_posts/2025-5-26-ai-exploration-part-7.markdown

 Turns out there an convenient page that publishes ISS updates. [iss-now.json](http://api.open-notify.org/iss-now.json).
 And we can use the second site to verify our app is working properly: [www.astroviewer.net](https://www.astroviewer.net/iss/en/).

 # Model Context Protocol
 The best place to learn about MCP is from [https://modelcontextprotocol.io/](https://modelcontextprotocol.io/).
-In a nutshell, MCP is a shim server that provides an interface to an LLM.
-There are server and client examples available for a weather app that are a great starting point to understanding MCP:
+In a nutshell, MCP is a shim server that provides an interface to LLMs.
+There are server and client examples available for an MCP weather app that is a great starting point to understanding MCP:

 * [https://modelcontextprotocol.io/quickstart/server](https://modelcontextprotocol.io/quickstart/server)
 * [https://modelcontextprotocol.io/quickstart/client](https://modelcontextprotocol.io/quickstart/client)

-The examples however focus on using Claude Desktop and not OpenAI, which I'll have to refactor in my app for ChatGPT.
+The example weather app however leverages Claude Desktop and not OpenAI, which I'll have to refactor to use ChatGPT.
 The ISS JSON page doesn't require any parameters, which makes setup a bit easier.
 The python setup uses `astral-sh/uv` package manager[^2]:

 ```bash
 brew install uv